mrmarkuz/ns8-samba/samba-dc/README.md

   `dnsupdate_nameupdate_done: Failed DNS update with exit code 10` Another race condition.
 DNS records will be updated correctly when Samba has started.

+- `smart-multi-line: error opening smart-multi-line.fsm file`, `your smart-multi-line.fsm seems to be empty or non-existent`.
+These messages are from `syslog-ng` which expects a file not packaged in Ubuntu 24.04.2 LTS (Noble Numbat).